High Speed Thrill Coaster: History

 The ride was dismantled beginning in late 2008.
 According to their website, the ride was "worn out".
 It was the first roller coaster to be built at Knoebels, and as such was the longest continually-operating roller coaster at the park.

-The area where the coaster was located at Knoebels – on the island above the motor boat trough – is still used for a junior roller coaster known as Kozmo's Kurves, the successor to High Speed Thrill Coaster that opened on August 1, 2009.
+The area where the coaster was located is still used for a junior roller coaster known as Kozmo's Kurves, the successor to High Speed Thrill Coaster.
+Kozmo's Kurves opened on August 1, 2009.